mariumiqbal/MinimalApp/README.md

 # MinimalApp
-Create Application using Plain JavaScript
+Create simple CRUD Application for Book object to store in local storage using Plain JavaScript